 - Tossing the greens with dressing before adding the steak keeps the leaves evenly coated without drowning the meat

-The secret to a truly great steak salad comes down to three things: a screaming hot grill for that charred crust, slicing against the grain for melt-in-your-mouth tenderness, and a punchy homemade dressing that actually tastes like something.
-Skip the bottled stuff — this balsamic vinaigrette takes two minutes and makes all the difference.
+Three things make this one stand out from every other steak salad I've tried: a screaming hot grill for that deep charred crust, slicing against the grain so every piece is melt-in-your-mouth tender, and a punchy homemade dressing that actually tastes like something.
+Ditch the bottled stuff — this balsamic vinaigrette takes two minutes and the difference is night and day.
+Even Ben, who normally won't touch anything green, picked the steak pieces right off the top.

-Grilling the red onion alongside the steak is a move you won't regret — the heat mellows out the sharpness and adds this incredible smoky sweetness that pairs perfectly with the peppery arugula and tangy cheese.
-It takes your steak salad from good to the kind of thing people ask you for the recipe for.
+Here's a move Matt taught me, actually — grill the red onion slices right alongside the steak.
+The heat mellows out all that sharpness and brings this incredible smoky sweetness that pairs perfectly with the peppery arugula and tangy cheese.
+It takes the whole salad from solid to the kind of thing where three people text you asking for the recipe.

-Once the steak has rested and you've sliced it thin, the assembly is pure fun.
-Build a big bed of greens, scatter your veggies and cheese, lay that gorgeous pink steak right on top, and give it all a generous drizzle of vinaigrette.
-This is dinner-party-worthy but easy enough for any night of the week.
-Let's get cooking!
+Once the steak has rested and you've sliced it thin, assembly is the fun part.
+Build a big bed of greens, scatter your veggies and cheese, lay that gorgeous pink steak right on top, and hit it all with a generous drizzle of vinaigrette.
+Dinner-party-worthy but easy enough for a random Wednesday.
+Grab your tongs.

 How It Comes Together